 Depiction of Lakulisa, the founder of Pashupata Shaivism in Parasurameshwara Temple, Bhubaneswar – It resembles the iconography of Buddha

 Both the cults competed to establish ideological supremacy over each other thereby resulting in continuous conflicts.
 At times these conflicts would turn violent and finally the Buddhists were defeated.
 The region witnessed a mass exodus of Buddhists to Southeast Asia, especially Burma and Cambodia.
-Those who did not join their seafaring brethren took refuge in the forested tracts of Maniabandha on the banks of Mahanadi at a distance of about 100 km from Bhubaneshwar.
+Those who did not join their seafaring brethren took refuge in the forested tracts of Maniabandha on the banks of Mahanadi at a distance of about 100 km from Bhubaneswar.
 Here they practiced their faith in isolation for hundreds of years till the memory of the conflicts had receded from public memory.

 These Buddhists were weavers of the highest order.
 According to a legend, in the 7th Century CE, the Chinese scholar monk Huen T’Sang was offered a saree at Maniabandha, the village that linked the ports of Odisha to its hinterland.
 The saree was packed in a hollow bamboo pipe.
-Huen T’Sang was visibly impressed with the wizadry of weaving and spread the word around.
+Huen T’Sang was visibly impressed with the wizardry of weaving and spread the word around.

 But the Buddhist weavers of Maniabandha flourished after they received patronage from the Lord Jagannath Temple at Puri.
 According to Madala Panji, the temple chronicle, during the 12th century CE, Jaydev had offered to Lord Jagannath an Ikat called Pata Khandua made by Maniabandha weavers, with the verses of Gita Govinda etched on it.
 Since then, the weavers are deeply associated with the Jagannath cult.